Special-K-s-Flightsim-Bots/DCSServerBot/services/scheduler/README.md

         file: mysample.json           # using this template in reports/scheduler
         channel: 1122334455667788     # channel to post the report in
         persistent: true              # is it a persistent report? (default = true)
-  - cron: '0 3 * * 1'                 # reboot the server once a week
+  - cron: '0 3 * * 0,2-6'             # reboot the server each night but Monday at 03:00
     action:
-      type: restart                   # reboot the server each monday night at 03:00
+      type: restart
       params:
-        reboot: true                  # could be one of reboot or halt DCS.release_server:
+        reboot: true                  # reboot the PC (shutdown /r)
+  - cron: '0 4 * * 1'                 # shut the server down once a week on Monday
+    action:
+      type: halt                      # reboot the server each monday night at 03:00 DCS.release_server:
   actions:
     - cron: '0 0,4,8,12,16,20 * * *'  # run every 4 hrs